eli-kristina/react-native/README.md

 ## Getting started

-You can found the documentation [here](https://reactnative.dev/docs/getting-started).
+You can found the documentation about react native [here](https://reactnative.dev/docs/getting-started).

+Run `brew install node`